drug-design/course/docs/chapters/adme-case-studies.md

 #### Type B

-Drug withdrawal of Type B: the toxicity probably has an immunological base.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/type-b-5f486ff5'><i class='fa fa-play' aria-hidden='true'></i></button>Drug withdrawal of Type B: the toxicity probably has an immunological base.
 Such toxicities do not necessarily exhibit classic dose-response relationships.
 They are generally observed in a very low proportion of patients and are suspected to involve a reaction between drug or metabolite and tissue macromolecules.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.